 Today we will be looking at a well-loved, and extremely important dinosaur.
 Check out Deinonychus antirrhopus!
 Deinonychus was a meat-eating dinosaur that lived in what is now the United States, including Wyoming, Montana, Oklahoma, and even parts of the East coast, including Maryland, during the Early Cretaceous Period, between 115 and 108 million years ago.
 It was relatively small, measuring about eleven feet long from snout to tail. (about half of that length consisting of tail) The name, Deinonychus, translates to "Terrible Claw" in reference to the second digit on each of its feet, which possessed an enlarged, crescent-shaped talon, which was retractable, like a switchblade.

 |Prey's eye view of Deinonychus antirrhopus life reconstruction by Christopher DiPiazza.|

 Starting in the 1800s, when the first dinosaur was seriously recognized by science, the image of dinosaurs was that of hulking, oafish lizard-like creatures.
 That all changed when the bones of Deinonychus were unearthed in the 1960s, however.
-It was the first dinosaur that really made paleontologists stop and reassess their views on the way dinosaurs lived, by showing signs of being a fast-moving, light-weight predator that shared more characteristics with birds than it did with other reptiles, like lizards and crocodiles.
+It was the first dinosaur that really made paleontologists stop and reassess their views on the way dinosaurs lived by showing signs of being a fast-moving, light-weight creatures that shared more characteristics with birds than with other reptiles.
 Since then, many more bird-like dinosaurs have been discovered, of course.
-Most people now, especially younger dinosaur lovers, would see small, bird-like dinosaurs as a commodity in their books and toy collections, but one shouldn't forget that Deinonychus was society's first taste of this amazing kind of dinosaur.
+Most people now, especially younger dinosaur lovers, would see small, bird-like dinosaurs as a commodity in their books and toy collections, but one shouldn't forget that Deinonychus was society's first taste of this concept.